kavia-common/personal-expense-tracker-181971-181980/expense_tracker_backend/README.md

 - Use the startup helper which waits for DB, applies migrations, and starts the server:
   - python start_server.py

+Diagnostics
+- If migrations fail due to DB connection, run:
+  - python manage.py db_diagnostics
+  This will print resolved DATABASES['default'], relevant env vars, and attempt a direct psycopg connection using the same values to pinpoint issues (e.g., connection refused, auth failed, unknown host).

 Start (manual)
 - python manage.py wait_for_db --timeout 60
 - python manage.py migrate